-The core business of the Group is in Distribution of Chemicals that are used in personal care & grooming (deodorant, mouthwash, shampoo, hair gel, toothpaste, cosmetics, nail polish), household care & cleaning (detergents, multi-purpose cleaners, stain removers, fragrances) and other industries such as the automotive, manufacturing, construction, paints and inks, agriculture, oil & gas, etc. The Group's business has expanded as a result of the new businesses acquired, extension of regional and national coverage for some products and a growing portfolio of products from existing principals.
+The core business of the Group is in Distribution of Chemicals that are used in personal care & grooming (deodorant, mouthwash, shampoo, hair gel, toothpaste, cosmetics, nail polish), household care & cleaning (detergents, multi-purpose cleaners, stain removers, fragrances) and in industries such as the automotive, manufacturing, construction, paints and inks, agriculture, oil & gas, etc. The Group's business has expanded as a result of sustained sales & marketing effort in the region for the growing portfolio of products from existing, as well as a growing list of principals.

 Samchem represents ExxonMobil Chemical, Shell, Petronas, BASF; these are the largest global producers of petrochemicals in this region.
-With over 20 years of collaboration with these principals, Samchem has expanded out to other ASEAN countries, acquired a wider range of products for distribution, including specialty premium chemicals and established a vast network of the customer base for mutual business growth and benefit.
+After almost 30 years of collaboration with these principals, Samchem has expanded out to other ASEAN countries, acquired a wider range of products for distribution, including specialty base for mutual business growth and benefit.